 Today the vast majority of companies around the world complain about shortages in key skills such as cyber security, data science, and software development, the result of which means that some companies, such as Google and Microsoft are already running initiatives to automate these tasks which means when our students do eventually venture out into the jobs market in a decade or so’s time with Degrees and Diplomas in hand the jobs they’ve been gunning for will be either semi-automated or fully automated.
 And then what do they do, and how will they adapt?

 As the future jobs market gets hit by wave after wave of disruption, much of which will be the result of new technological developments, it is therefore, in my opinion, ironic that out of the hundreds of powerful exponential technologies I track at most nine of them are even being discussed within schools – let alone taught.
 Will your children know how to code a quantum computer?
 Will they know how to design life that has four, six, or even eight base pair DNA using synthetic biology?
 Will they know how to navigate the ethics of all these technologies, like AI and genetic engineering, and create businesses using them?
 Or, like many students and workers will the future be something that is “done to them” rather than something they “master and lead?”

-All this, and more, is why we created the XPotential Academy, an exponential education initiative whose ultimate aim is to help anyone, irrespective of their ability or background, unlock their exponential potential and thrive in the exponential future.
+All this, and more, is why we created XPotential University, an exponential education initiative whose ultimate aim is to help anyone, irrespective of their ability or background, unlock their exponential potential and thrive in the exponential future.